Background image

 Our self-guided audio tour is played through your mobile phone.
 There is also the option of reading the transcript under each tour if you are hard of hearing.

-Dogs are welcome on the cable cars, outdoor cafe terrace and throughout the landscaped grounds, as long as they are kept on a lead.
+Dogs are welcome on the cable cars, inside the cafe, the exhibition buildings, shops, and throughout the landscaped grounds, as long as they are kept on a lead.
 Water bowls provided.
-Unfortunately. for safety reasons dogs are not allowed in the indoor food catering areas and underground caverns.
+Unfortunately. for safety reasons dogs are not allowed inside the restaurant and underground caverns.
 For more information about where you can take your dog at the Heights, please click here.

 The natural formation of the caverns is such that they are unfortunately not suitable for people with walking difficulties, wheelchairs or the visually impaired; however, there is access to watch a film show in the Masson Pavilion which shows you what life was like for the miners all those years ago, and takes you on a visual and audio tour of the cave.
 It is just what your friends underground will experience, but they have to climb 175 steps!
 There is also a hearing loop here too.